gem-pasteur/macsylib/doc/source/user_guide/outputs.rst

 The file starts with some comments:

-    - the version of MacSyFinder used
+    - the version of MacSyLib used
     - the name of model package and version used
     - the command line used to produce this file